-As well as PI corrections there are other EW corrections relevant for processes used in PDF fits.
-For inclusive jet production it is possible to use K--factors evaluated from the calculation of~\cite{Dittmaier:2012kx} (see also~\cite{Frederix:2016ost}).
-These do not include QED corrections, and therefore PI production, arguing that the dominant contribution is from the pure weak corrections (a distinction that can be made in a gauge invariant way in this case), due to their Sudakov logarithmic enhancement.
-The size of the overall EW corrections, which is dominated by this source, can be as large as $\sim 10\%$ at the highest jet $p_\perp$ values.
-For $Z$ $p_\perp$ data there is the calculation of~\cite{Denner:2011vu}.
-This includes mixed $\gamma q$ PI production, but these are found to enter at the per mille level and be significantly smaller than the other EW corrections.
-The total size of the EW corrections is as large as $\sim 20\%$ at high $p_\perp^{ll}$ for current data, though is generally less than this~\cite{ATLAS:2015iiu}.
-For the precision $W, Z$ data corrections can be derived from, for example, the \texttt{MCSANC} generator~\cite{Bardin:2012jk,Bondarenko:2013nu}.
-The total size of the EW corrections is $\sim 0.5\%$ at intermediate and high masses, but $\sim 6\%$ in the lowest mass region.
+Besides the PI corrections, other EW contributions are relevant for processes used in PDF fits.
+For inclusive jet production, it is possible to use K--factors evaluated from the calculation of~\cite{Dittmaier:2012kx} (see also~\cite{Frederix:2016ost}).
+These do not include QED corrections, and therefore PI production, on the premise that the dominant contribution is from the pure weak corrections (a distinction that can be made in a gauge invariant way in this case), due to their Sudakov logarithmic enhancement.
+The size of the overall EW corrections, which is dominated by this source, can be as large as $\sim 10\%$ at the highest jet $p_T$ values.
+For $Z$ $p_T$ data, there is a calculation of~\cite{Denner:2011vu}.
+It includes mixed $\gamma q$ PI production, found to enter at the per mille level and be significantly smaller than the other EW corrections.
+The total size of the EW corrections can be as large as $\sim 20\%$ at high $p_T^{ll}$ for current data, though it is generally less than this~\cite{ATLAS:2015iiu}.
+For the precision $W, Z$ data, corrections can be derived from, for example, the \texttt{MCSANC} generator~\cite{Bardin:2012jk,Bondarenko:2013nu}.
+The total size of the EW corrections is $\sim 0.5\%$ at intermediate and high masses, but $\sim 6\%$ in the lowest-mass region.
 NLO EW corrections can also be calculated using \texttt{FEWZ}~\cite{Li:2012wna} and \texttt{MG5\_aMC v3}~\cite{Frederix:2018nkq}.
-For differential top quark pair production data EW corrections are calculated in~\cite{Czakon:2017wor} (based on the earlier study in~\cite{Pagani:2016caq}).
-These include the $\gamma g$ initiated channel, calculated using the LUXqed~\cite{Manohar:2017eqh} and CT18qed~\cite{Xie:2021equ}, although this contribution is found to be negligible.
-Top-quark pair production differential distributions which are more sensitive to EW corrections are $p_{T,t}$ $p_{T,t\bar{t}}$, especially at large $p_{T}$, and $m_{t\bar{t}}$.
-The rapidity distributions $y_{t}$ and $y_{t\bar{t}}$ are less sensitive although an effect can be seen at large rapidity values.
-Overall, the impact of EW corrections on these observables is negligible.
-For differential $WH$ production, the EW correction is found to be enhanced at large invariant mass tail, mainly due to new channel initiated by $\gamma q$~\cite{Xie:2021equ}.
-Hence, it is possible to include all significant EW corrections to processes currently involved in providing good constraints on PDFs.
-However, as precision and the range of processes considered both improve, further development of combined QCD and EW calculations will be necessary.
+For differential top-quark pair production data, EW corrections are calculated in~\cite{Czakon:2017wor} based on an earlier study in~\cite{Pagani:2016caq}.
+These include a very small contribution from the $\gamma g$-initiated channel, calculated using the LUXqed~\cite{Manohar:2017eqh} and CT18qed~\cite{Xie:2021equ}.
+In $t\bar t$ production, the differential distributions that are more sensitive to EW corrections are given in $m_{t\bar{t}}$, $p_{T,t}$, and $p_{T,t\bar{t}}$, especially at large $p_{T}$.
+The rapidity distributions $y_{t}$ and $y_{t\bar{t}}$ are less sensitive, although some impact can be observed at large rapidity values.